chhuang-one/sqxclib/doc/SqBuffer.md

 ## Insert

-The inserting action will first call sq_buffer_alloc_at() then copy the data to the SqBuffer.
+The inserting action will first call sq_buffer_alloc_at() to alloc memory in specified position then copy data to the specified position in SqBuffer.

 use C language